UUCR Year of Reflection

 These questions will engage us in creating the felt sense of the heartbeat of UUCR, its values, its feeling of community, and what being a part of UUCR offers to congregants.
 When we’ve finished the exploration period, we’ll come back together to creatively share our exploration with all.
 This will bring us to around noon.
 We’ll pause and grab something to eat – not a full meal, but sustaining.
 Coffee, of course, will be available earlier.

 After our break, we will come back together again to listen and experience the magic of The Sanctuaries group as they knit together a fuller picture of UUCR from the pieces we found during our exploration.
 They are a dynamic group and the presentation will be more than the pieces we give them.
 This is not to be missed!
 We will then sing ourselves out into the world as we start a new week.
 (In more concrete terms, the service will end around 1:00 p.m.)

 The Board and the Future Planning Team want to involve everyone in creating UUCR’s future, its legacy, and ultimately, its history.
 We want to do it with creativity.
 We don’t want to pick arbitrary numerical goals; we want depth, and for this effort to be a community-building opportunity.
 We want to make conscious and thoughtful choices about where to devote our time and energy in the future.
 The result, we hope, will be a plan for the future that outlines the primary directions and goals for the congregation over the next five years.

 Future Planning Team members are: Ellen Rohan, Christin Green, Lisa Reed, Scott Reilly, Bill Newhouse, Rev. Lynn Strauss, and Terrie Barr.
 Please contact them if you would like to learn more or if you have a question about the new way to choose our future.

-Our Questions for Reflection are listed below.
-Ponder these and tell us more on November 20!
+Our Questions for Reflection are listed below, with summary feedback we received on November 20!